microsoft/dstoolkit-text2sql-and-imageprocessing/image_processing/README.md

-# AI Search Indexing with Azure Document Intelligence
+# Image Processing for RAG - AI Search Indexing with Azure Document Intelligence

 This portion of the repo contains code for linking Azure Document Intelligence with AI Search to process complex documents with charts and figures, and uses multi-modal models (gpt-4o-mini) to interpret and understand these.

 The implementation in Python, although it can easily be adapted for C# or another language.
 The code is designed to run in an Azure Function App inside the tenant.

-**This approach makes use of Azure Document Intelligence v4.0 which is still in preview.**
+> [!NOTE]
+>
+> See `GETTING_STARTED.md` for a step by step guide of how to use the accelerator.

 ## High Level Workflow